natecraddock/projectile/README.md

 Check **Auto Play** to automatically start the animation player after running **Update All**

-Click **Update ALl** to run the operator for each Impulse object in the scene.
+Click **Update All** to run the operator for each Impulse object in the scene.
 Really handy when you have a lot of objects that you change settings on frequently.